-PFM crowns, also known as porcelain-fused-to-metal crowns, are dental restorations that combine the strength of a metal substructure with the aesthetic appeal of porcelain, providing both durability and a natural-looking appearance.
-The porcelain covers the entire metal core, leaving no metal exposed or a metal collar visible around the base.
-The metal core is fabricated from various metals chosen for their strength and/or biocompatible properties.
-PFM crowns require less retraction and smaller margins, making them an ideal choice with minimal occlusal space.
+Porcelain-fused-to-metal (PFM) crowns are dental restorations that combine a strong metal substructure with the aesthetic appeal of porcelain, offering both durability and a natural look.
+The porcelain layer fully covers the metal core, with the option of a visible metal collar at the base or metal on the occlusal surface if preferred.
+The metal core is crafted from specific metals selected for their strength and biocompatibility.
+PFM crowns are ideal for situations with limited occlusal space, as they require less retraction and smaller margins.

 PFM Material Characteristics